Skip to main content

 How Program Structure Shapes Privacy

 The second foundational element of your data’s protection is the design of the wellness program.
 Specifically, is the program offered as a benefit of your company’s group health plan, or is it a standalone program offered directly by your employer?
-This structural distinction is vital because it determines the applicability of the Health Insurance Portability and Accountability Act (HIPAA), a cornerstone of privacy in the United States.
+This structural distinction is vital because it determines the applicability of the Health Insurance Portability and Accountability Act (HIPAA), a cornerstone of health information privacy in the United States.

 The structure of your company’s wellness program, particularly its connection to a group health plan, is a primary determinant of which privacy regulations apply.